 Step 2: Achieve and Maintain an Unrestricted Driver's License

-As a paramedic, you will often drive an ambulance and be responsible for equipment and passengers.
+As a paramedic, you often drive an ambulance and be responsible for equipment and passengers.
 Therefore, you must ensure you can operate a vehicle by holding an unrestricted driver's license.

 Step 3: Obtain a Degree in Paramedics